Delayed Hawkes birth-death processes: Networks of Markovian delayed Hawkes birth-death processes

 it follows that

-To solve this ODE, we need $C^{(n+1)}(t)$, which is a vector dependent on moments of order at most $n-1$, meaning that we can solve for the transient moments of the delayed Hawkes infinite server queue recursively.
+Note that $A^{(n+1)}$ is a \emph{generalized Clement-Kac-Sylvester matrix}.
+To solve this ODE, we need $C^{(n+1)}(t)$, which is a vector dependent on moments of order at most $n-1$, meaning that we can solve for the transient moments of the delayed Hawkes birth-death process recursively.
+The proofs of the next two results are in Appendix~\hyperref[app A4]{E}.